 Weil Felix Test for Rickettsia

-The Weil Felix Test for Rickettsia test is a blood test that suggests possible rickettsial infection when correlated clinically, particularly in patients presenting with fever, rash, and a history of tick, mite, or flea exposure.
+The Weil Felix Test for Rickettsia is a blood test that suggests possible rickettsial infection when correlated clinically, particularly in patients presenting with fever, rash, and a history of tick, mite, or flea exposure.

 Understanding Weil Felix Test for Rickettsia